 On July 7, 2003, Bremer announced a \$6.1 billion budget for Iraq through the rest of 2003.
 This amount is derived from future Iraqi oil sales, frozen and seized assets, and U.S. assistance.
-The budget includes funds for what Mr. Bremer described as "key priorities": the improvement of security and justice (\$233 million, 4% of the total), electricity (\$294 million, 5%), construction (\$257 million, 4%), health (\$211 million, 3.5%), water and sewerage treatment (\$73 million, 1%), and telecommunications (\$150 million, 2.5%).
+Aside from normal operational costs, the budget includes funds for what Mr. Bremer described as "key priorities": the improvement of security and justice (\$233 million, 4% of the total), electricity (\$294 million, 5%), construction (\$257 million, 4%), health (\$211 million, 3.5%), water and sewerage treatment (\$73 million, 1%), and telecommunications (\$150 million, 2.5%).
+These priorities are reflected again in the CPA's more long-term plans as indicated in its justification of the \$20.3 billion FY2004 supplemental request.
+If its full request is met, it would spend \$5 billion on security and justice concerns, including training for the police, army, and other security forces.
+Infrastructure rehabilitation in a wide range of sectors accounts for nearly \$15 billion of the request.
+Technical assistance and small-scale grants in such areas as civil society, microenterprise, education, and policy reform make up only a small portion of the request, but, much less costly than infrastructure and security, are likely to be funded out of the Iraq budget, already appropriated U.S. funds, and contributions from other donors.

 Actual reconstruction project work on the ground is well underway, but there is no report card measuring the degree to which U.S. reconstruction objectives are being met nationwide.
-Anecdotal accounts, from the media and USAID, provide a mixed picture.
+Anecdotal accounts from USAID and government officials, provide a generally positive picture.
 The dredging operation at the port of Umm Qasr, necessary to allow import of relief and reconstruction materiel and to enable oil exports to flow, has been completed.
 Neighborhood councils, intended to determine priorities and implement small projects, have been established in 88 Baghdad locations and are being set up in 14 other places throughout the country.
-USAID grants are being provided to meet identified community needs.
-Sixteen of the 25 ministries have been rehabilitated and reequipped.
-School materials are being provided, schools inventoried, and some schools beginning to be renovated.
-All schools will open in October.
-A broad range of economic policy reform efforts are being launched.
-These and many other reconstruction activities are countered by reports in the press of slow and ineffective implementation.